InterQnet: A Heterogeneous Full-Stack Approach to Co-designing Scalable Quantum Networks: Error Management

 \section{Error Management}

 Different from qubit-based quantum computing, optical quantum communication relies on bosonic modes to generate entangled states for long-distance transmission, without the need for universal gate sets.
-Thus, we require methods that can tolerate photon loss, imperfect entanglement generation, and heterogeneous device noise, while remaining practical for near-term testbeds and scalable to future large networks.
-InterQnet adopts a layered approach to error management: (1) lightweight error detection via Pauli Check Sandwiching (PCS) and postselection, (2) resource-aware strategies that leverage gauge freedom to simplify correction, (3) entanglement distillation protocols that convert multiple noisy Bell pairs into fewer high-fidelity ones, and (4) advanced quantum LDPC (qLDPC) and bosonic codes that enable scalable, fault-tolerant entanglement purification.
+As a result, the quantum circuits involved in error management methods that can tolerate photon loss, imperfect entanglement generation, and heterogeneous device noise are usually simple and practical for near-term testbeds and scalable to future large networks.
+To aid in addressing challenges \textbf{C2} and \textbf{C3}, InterQnet adopts a layered approach to error management: (1) lightweight error detection via Pauli check sandwiching (PCS) and postselection, (2) resource-aware strategies that leverage gauge freedom to simplify correction, (3) entanglement distillation protocols that convert multiple noisy Bell pairs into fewer high-fidelity ones, and (4) advanced quantum LDPC (qLDPC) and bosonic codes that enable scalable, fault-tolerant entanglement purification.
+Hardware-level realizations of these approaches have been partially demonstrated or proposed over the past decades.
+An early work \cite{Reichle2006} demonstrated primitive entanglement purification via postselection.
+Although quantum error-correcting codes (QECCs) have not been widely used in entanglement distillation, promising schemes that apply more scalable and powerful quantum codes have recently been proposed for superconducting qubits \cite{GoogleQuantumAI_2025_nature, eickbusch2025demonstratingdynamicsurfacecodes} as well as for trapped ions and atom arrays \cite{PRXQuantum.5.030326, Bluvstein2026, Xu2024, Bravyi2024}.
+For bosonic quantum systems, error-correction protocols have been experimentally demonstrated in \cite{Ofek2016, Ni2023, Sivak2023, deNeeve2022, Putterman2025}.
 Together, these techniques form a hierarchy that links the device-level realities of \Cref{sec:devices} to the architectural protocols of \Cref{sec:net-arch}, and they map naturally onto the two project goals: enabling practical demonstrations in InterQnet-Achieve and guiding at-scale design choices in InterQnet-Scale.